C3S/redmine_openpgp/README.rst

    - *either* server-side (secure)
    - *or* client-side (**INSECURE over http**, more or less secure over https)

 *Note:* The remote server needs enough entropy to generate random, secure keys.
-If the server side generation process does not proceed or the client side connection has a timeout, connect to the remote server and try ``ls -R /``.
+If the server side generation process does not proceed or the client side connection has a timeout, connect to the remote server and try ``ls -R /`` several times.
 If you use ``rngd`` for entropy generation, be advised not to use ``/dev/urandom`` as source for important keys.

 Adding an existing private PGP key server-side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#. copy the ascii armored key into a file on the server
+#.
+Export the private PGP key (ascii armored) and save it into a file on the server

-#. change into redmine root directory
+#.
+Change into redmine root directory

      ``$cd /path/to/redmine``

-#. use a rake task to add the existing key (the old one is deleted).
-Adjust ``keyfile`` and ``secret``:
+#.
+Use a rake task to add the existing key, deleting the old one.
+Point ``keyfile`` to the absolute path to the key file and choose a ``secret``:

      ``$RAILS_ENV="production" bundle exec rake redmine:update_redmine_pgpkey keyfile="/path/to/key.asc" secret="passphrase"``

 Generating a new private PGP key server-side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#. change into redmine root directory
+#.
+Change into redmine root directory

      ``$cd /path/to/redmine``

-#. use a rake task to generate the new key (the old one is deleted).
-Adjust ``secret``:
+#.
+Use a rake task to generate the new key, deleting the old one.
+Choose a ``secret``:

      ``$RAILS_ENV="production" bundle exec rake redmine:generate_redmine_pgpkey secret="passphrase"``